garima2510/MCP-Test-Project/README.md

 # Learn MCP Project

 The code in this repository is taken from Deep Learning Course https://www.deeplearning.ai/short-courses/mcp-build-rich-context-ai-apps-with-anthropic/
 This is a learning activity only.
-I highly recommend the course for further details I switched from Anthropic to Azure OpenAI in this code
+I highly recommend the course for further details.
+Some changes made from original code:
+1. Switched LLM from Anthropic Claude to Azure OpenAI
+2. Did not use uv CLI and stuck to python

 ## Project Structure